jarviscanada/jarvis_data_eng_PranshuPatel/spark/README.md

 ## Zeppelin Implementation

 The Zeppelin implementation focuses on evaluating PySpark on Zeppelin notebook using the World Development Indicators dataset.
-The business goal of this part was not retail analytics, but rather to explore how PySpark can be used in Zeppelin for structured analytical tasks in a Hadoop environment.
+The purpose of this part was not retail analytics, but to understand how PySpark can be used effectively in Zeppelin for structured analytical tasks.

-As a Data Engineer, I wanted to evaluate PySpark on Zeppelin notebook and understand how it works with Hive tables and Hadoop-based storage.
-For this work, I reused the `wdi_csv_parquet` Hive table that was created in the Hadoop project.
-The dataset contains development indicator data such as year, country name, country code, indicator name, indicator code, and indicator value.
+As a Data Engineer, I wanted to evaluate PySpark on Zeppelin notebook and understand how it works with Hive tables and notebook-based analytics.
+For this work, I reused the `wdi_csv_parquet` Hive table created from the WDI dataset.
+The dataset contains fields such as year, country name, country code, indicator name, indicator code, and indicator value.

-Using Zeppelin and PySpark, I performed DataFrame-based analysis on the WDI dataset and reinforced my understanding of Spark transformations, filtering, aggregation, joins, and notebook-driven data exploration.
-This implementation helped compare the Zeppelin workflow with the Databricks workflow and provided hands-on experience with a more traditional Hadoop ecosystem.
+Using Zeppelin and PySpark, I performed DataFrame-based analysis on the WDI dataset and strengthened my understanding of Spark transformations, filtering, aggregation, joins, and notebook-driven data exploration.
+This implementation also helped me compare the Zeppelin workflow with the Databricks workflow and understand the strengths of both notebook platforms.

 The notebook implementation can be found here:

 - [Spark Dataframe - WDI Data Analytics Notebook](./spark/notebook/Spark_Dataframe_WDI_Data_Analytics.ipynb)

-In this architecture, the parquet-based WDI dataset is stored in HDFS and exposed through a Hive external table.
-Zeppelin serves as the interactive notebook interface, while the Dataproc cluster provides the Hadoop and Spark execution environment.
-PySpark is used to query and analyze the Hive table through Spark DataFrame APIs.
+In this architecture, the WDI dataset is stored as a Hive table and queried through Zeppelin using PySpark.
+Zeppelin acts as the interactive notebook interface, while PySpark provides the structured API used for analysis.
+This setup demonstrates how Spark-based analytics can be performed in Zeppelin using notebook-driven workflows.

-Main Zeppelin and Hadoop architecture components:
+Main Zeppelin architecture components:

 - GCP Dataproc cluster
-- Hadoop ecosystem for distributed storage and processing
-- HDFS for parquet dataset storage
-- Hive Metastore and Hive table for schema management
 - Zeppelin notebook for interactive analytics
+- Hive table for structured data access
 - PySpark DataFrames for transformation and querying

 ### Zeppelin Architecture Diagram